 - The Carnival is Over – Tom Springfield

 On March 26, 1976, Anthony “Duster” Bennett died aged 30.
-He was a singer and musician (played acoustic guitar, slide guitar, electric guitar, harmonica, percussion, drums, keyboards, bass guitar and mandolin), he performed as a one-man band, playing a bass, guitar, drum with his foot and blowing a harmonica on a rack.
+He was musician (acoustic guitar, slide guitar, electric guitar, harmonica, percussion, drums, keyboards, bass guitar, mandolin), performed as a one-man band, playing a bass, guitar, drum with his foot and blowing a harmonica on a rack.
 Bennett worked with Alexis Korner, John Mayall’s Bluesbreakers and Fleetwood Mac.